 Local fisherman John Stubbs was hauling pots on Little Tern, his boat, under the cliffs just beyond Chair Cove, but before Newtown Head.
 I haven’t swum past John this year and we haven’t talked since about October, though I’ve seen him out, so I stopped for a chat.
 We only meet when I’m swimming and him fishing, we started talking after a few years of us going past each other.

-John said he had watched this weird rip approach his boat, pulling seaweed, and getting rougher, and how strange it was.
+John said he had watched this weird rip approach his boat, pulling seaweed, and getting rougher, and commented how strange it was.
 This man spends even more time in Tramore Bay than I do, and between us we probably know the waters better than anyone else.
-As we talked his boat suddenly started getting dragged closer to the rocks by a suddenly-appearing current so he had to move off.
+As we talked his boat started getting dragged closer to the rocks by a suddenly-appearing current, so he had to put it in gear and move off.
 I swam to outside Oyen Rock below Newtown Head and stopped for a check.
 As I threaded water, I could see that I was being pushed west into Ronan’s Bay quite quickly.
-When I’d swum Ronan’s Bay only a few days previously on high tide the tidal current around Newtown head was running the opposite direction and it took me 35 minutes to swim 800 metres toward Ilaunglas on the other side of Ronan’s Bay.
+When I’d swum Ronan’s Bay only a few days previously on high tide the tidal current around Newtown Head was running the opposite direction and it took me 35 minutes to swim 800 metres toward Ilaunglas on the other side of Ronan’s Bay.
 For those of you who aren’t swimmers, 800 metres should take me about 12 to 13 minutes.
 I also know the currents across Ronan’s Bay are unpredictable enough that I allow for this, and it isn’t in itself unusual.

-Since I’d planned a longish swim, I figured swimming back against a current would be one way to pass some time, and if the current was bit too much work I had two alternative possibilities; swim out deep toward the horizon and around it, or head closer into stacks and cliffs where the current would probably diminish.
+Since I’d planned a longish swim, I figured swimming back against a current would be one way to pass some time, and if the current was bit too much work I had two alternative possibilities; swim out deep toward the horizon and around it, or head closer into the stacks and cliffs where the current would probably diminish.